 Immune reconstitution syndrome: This medication may cause immune reconstitution syndrome, where signs and symptoms of inflammation from previous infections appear.
 These symptoms occur soon after starting anti-HIV medication and can vary.
 They are thought to occur as a result of the immune system improving and being able to fight infections that have been present without symptoms (such as pneumonia, herpes, or tuberculosis).
 Report any new symptoms to your doctor immediately.

-Kidney function: This medication may cause kidney problems, including kidney failure.
+Kidney function: The kidneys remove emtricitabine and tenofovir from the body.
+Kidney disease or decreased kidney function may cause these medications to build up in the body, causing side effects.
+This medication may also cause kidney problems, including kidney failure.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Your doctor may monitor your kidney function with blood tests while you are taking this medication.
 Additional tests may be needed if you have a history of kidney problems or if you need to take another medication that can cause kidney problems.